NVIDIA/DeepLearningExamples/FasterTransformer/v2/README.md

 #### Translation progress

-For translation, we need to use some tools and library of OpenNMT-tf to prepocess the source sentence and build the encoder.
+This subsection demonstrates how to use FasterTansformer decoding to translate a sentence.
+We use the pretrained model and testing data in [OpenNMT-tf](https://opennmt.net/Models-tf/), which translate from English to German.

-Because the encoder of FasterTransformer is based on BERT, it cannot be restore the pretrained model.
-So, it requires to use the encoder of OpenNMT-tf.
+Because the FasterTransformer Encoder is based on BERT, we cannot restore the model of encoder of OpenNMT to FasterTransformer Encoder.
+Therefore, we use OpenNMT-tf to build the encoder and preprocess the source sentence.

+Another problem is that the implementation of FasterTransformer Decoder and decoder of OpenNMT-tf is a little different.
+For example, the decoder of OpenNMT-tf uses one convolution to compute query, key and value in masked-multihead-attention; but FasterTransformer Decoder splits them into three gemms.
+The tool `utils/dump_model.py` will convert the pretrained model to fit the model structure of FasterTransformer Decoder.

-1. Prepare the pretrained model and the data for translation.
+`download_model_data.sh` will install the OpenNMT-tf v1, downloads the pretrained model into the `translation` folder, and convert the model.

 ```bash
 bash utils/translation/download_model_data.sh
 ```

-`download_model_data.sh` will prepare the `opennmt` folder, which contains the input embedding and the encoder, download the pretrained model, and download the test data into the `translation` folder.
-This is because the encoder of FasterTransformer is based on BERT, but not OpenNMT-tf, so we cannot restore the pretrained model of OpenNMT-tf for encoder.
-Therefore, translation requires the encoder of OpenNMT-tf.

-Another problem is that the implementation of our tf_decoding and OpenNMT-tf decoding is a little different.
-For example, OpenNMT-tf uses one gemm to compute query, key and values in one time; but tf_decoding splits them into three gemms.
-So, the tool `utils/dump_model.py` will convert the pretrained model to fit the model structure of decoder of FasterTransformer.
+Then run the translation sample by the following script:

 ```bash
 ./bin/decoding_gemm 1 4 8 64 32001 100 512 0